Do You Want Coffee With That Cronut?

-Feel free to leave a comment, and please come back often – I write and post every day!
+Feel free to leave a comment, and please come back – I write and post often!
 And if you like what I have to say and how I say it, you’ll probably enjoy my novels as well.
 They’re listed below, and you can read more about them on my improved website, designed and built by my son Don, http://www.randolphmase.com.
 On my site, you’ll also find excerpts of my books that you can read – please check it out!

 Randolph Mase, Fiction Writer